Mechanical Hamiltonian systems with respect to linear Poisson structures and Jacobi-Reeb dynamics: Introduction

-From a geometric perspective, the Jacobi-Maupertuis principle can be interpreted in the following way: using the Riemannian metric $g$ and the energy $V$, fixing $e\in \mathbb{R}$, there is a Riemannian metric $g_e$, the Jacobi metric, in such a way that the geodesics of $g_e$ with velocity 1 are, up to reparametrization, the trajectories of the system with fixed energy $e$.
-In addition, one can construct a contact structure on the spheric cotangent bundle $\mathbb{S}_{g_e}(T^*U_e)$ of radius 1, with respect to the Jacobi metric $g_e$, and the corresponding Reeb vector field is just the restriction to $\mathbb{S}_{g_e}(T^*U_e)$ of the Hamiltonian vector field of the kinetic energy ${\kappa _{g_e}}$ associated with the Jacobi metric $g_e$ on $U_e$ (for more details see, for instance, \cite{Godbillon}).
+From a geometric perspective, using the Riemannian metric $g$ and the energy $V$, fixing $e\in \mathbb{R}$, there is a Riemannian metric $g_e$ on $U_e$, the Jacobi metric, in such a way that the geodesics of $g_e$ with velocity 1 are, up to reparametrization, the trajectories of the system with fixed energy $e$.
+In addition, one can construct a contact structure on the spheric cotangent bundle $\mathbb{S}_{g_e}(T^*U_e)$ of radius 1, with respect to the Jacobi metric $g_e$, and the corresponding Reeb vector field is just the restriction to $\mathbb{S}_{g_e}(T^*U_e)$ of the Hamiltonian vector field of the kinetic energy ${\kappa _{g_e}}$ associated with the Jacobi metric $g_e$ on $U_e$, that is, the geodesic flow on the Riemannian space $(U_e,g_e)$ (for more details see, for instance, \cite{Godbillon}).

-Why is relevant the Jacobi-Maupertuis principle?
-Some answers for this question are the following (for more details, see \cite{Bi}):
+Why are these results relevant?
+Some answers for this question are the following:

 \begin{itemize}

 \item In relation with geodesic flows: The negative curvature of a compact Riemannian manifold has a strong impact on the behavior of the geodesic flow (this is related to the exponential instability of geodesics on the manifold).
 For instance, almost all phase trajectories are dense in $\kappa ^{-1}_{g_e}(\frac{1}{2})$.
 This is also related with the ergodicity of the system (see Anosov's monograph \cite{Anosov}; see also Arnold's book \cite{Arnold}).